bpmn-io/bpmn.io/src/blog/2015/002-manual-connection-layout.md

 ## Wrapping up

 Please give us feedback on the connection layouting improvements shipped with this release.
-Make sure to follow us [@bpmn_io](https://twitter.com/bpmn_io) to stay up-to-date, too.
+Make sure to [follow us on Mastodon](https://fosstodon.org/@bpmn_io) to stay up-to-date, too.
 As always you can fetch the latest version of bpmn-js via [npm](http://npmjs.org/bpmn-js) or [bower](https://github.com/bpmn-io/bower-bpmn-js).
 Happy BPMN modeling!